nikhil0597/nikhil0597.github.io/_pages/beyond-research.md

 - [Ship of Theseus](https://magazine.assisijeevan.com/p/717)
 - [Elle](https://magazine.assisijeevan.com/p/448)

-I still occasionally write poetry, and have recently become more interested in reading non-fiction, particularly the philosophy of science and biology.
+I still occasionally write poetry, and have recently become more interested in reading non-fiction, particularly science.
 The way science has transformed human life over the past few centuries never ceases to amaze me.

 ## Some books I love
 Here are some of my most favorite books that I keep returning to: